Assistant Professor and Milstein Faculty Fellow

-Nicholas Mulder works on European and international history from 1870 to the present.
+Nicholas Mulder works on European and international history from the nineteenth century to the present.
 His research focuses on political, economic, and intellectual history, with particular attention to the era of the world wars between 1914 and 1945.

-His first book, The Economic Weapon: The Rise of Sanctions as a Tool of Modern War, is forthcoming with Yale University Press.
-It provides a history of the interwar origins of economic sanctions, showing how they reconfigured international affairs by enabling distant coercion against civilian societies in peacetime.
+His first book, The Economic Weapon: The Rise of Sanctions as a Tool of Modern War, appeared in January 2022 with Yale University Press.
+It is a history of the interwar origins of economic sanctions, showing how they reconfigured international affairs by enabling distant coercion against civilian societies in peacetime.
 Based on wartime blockade practices, the instrument of sanctions offered a novel way to prevent war.
 It became embedded in the League of Nations and national state policy, and spurred new economic interventions, as well as anti-liberal bids for autarky.
-The book argues that sanctions were a potent but unstable and unpredictable political tool, one whose importance to the international crisis of the 1930s-40s is much greater than usually assumed.
+The book argues that sanctions were a potent but unstable and unpredictable political tool, one whose importance to the international crisis of the 1930s and 1940s is much greater than usually assumed.

-In addition to academic writing, he has written about European politics, economics, and international affairs for Foreign Policy, n+1, New Left Review, The Nation, Merkur, Dissent, H-Diplo, and other publications.
+Mulder has written about European history, politics, economics, and international affairs for The Economist, Financial Times, The Wall Street Journal, The Guardian, Foreign Affairs, Foreign Policy, n+1, New Left Review, The Nation, The New Statesman, Merkur, Dissent, H-Diplo, Het Financieel Dagblad, Le Grand Continent, Internazionale and other publications.
+Links to his articles, essays, and book reviews are available through his personal website.

 - Political and economic history of modern Europe